The small quantum cohomology of a weighted projective space, a mirror D-module and their classical limits: Construction of Frobenius manifolds

 Natural global sections of $\widetilde{E}^{A}$ are $({P^{\bullet_{\underline{\tau}}}}^{i})_{i\in\{0, \ldots ,\mu-1\}}$.
 But proposition \ref{prop:pairingglobal} implies that the metric degenerates at $q=0$.
 Hence as in corollary \ref{coro:logFrob,without,metric}, using these global sections, we get a logarithmic Frobenius manifold without metric on $\mathcal{M}_{A}$ in the orbifold case.

 \

 {\bf Acknowledgements.} We thank C. Sabbah for numerous discussions and for his support during all these years.
-We would like also to thank T. Coates, H. Iritani, C. Sevenheck, T. Reichelt and I. de Gregorio for fruitful discussions about this subject.
-The second author is grateful to the scientific board of the university Montpellier 2 and to the university of Saint-Etienne for its hospitality.
+We would like also to thank H. Iritani, C. Sevenheck, T. Reichelt and I. de Gregorio for fruitful discussions about this subject.
+The second author is grateful to T. Coates for his explanations about Givental's framework in Luminy.
+He is also grateful to the scientific board of the university Montpellier 2 and to the university of Saint-Etienne for its hospitality.